TOP WEDDING TIPS FROM WEDDING EXPERTS January 05, 2018 10:23

 To ease you in to your wedding plans, we have teamed up with many wedding industry experts to share with you their top wedding tips from the very beginning of your decision-making around your special day.

-Katie Stocks of Bride & Beau
+Katie Stocks of The Events Designers

 - In a three-ring binder, compile all your correspondences with vendors, notes you make during meetings, and photos or tear sheets from magazines you want vendors to see.